rholder/gradle-autojar/README.md

 ##What is Autojar?
 Here's a description of what `Autojar` does from the project page:
 ```
-`Autojar` creates jar archives of minimal size from different sources (classes,
+Autojar creates jar archives of minimal size from different sources (classes,
 directories, libraries).
 Starting from one or more classes, it scans the
 bytecode recursively for other classes, extracts them from their archives if
 necessary, and adds them to the output file.
 The resulting archive contains only
 classes that are really needed.
 Thus the size and loading time of applets can be
 kept low, and applications can be made self-contained.
 ```
-You can read more about `Autojar` [here](http://autojar.sourceforge.net/) as well as find the original source code.
+You can read more about `Autojar` [here](http://autojar.sourceforge.net/).

 ##Examples